Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: THEORETICAL MODEL

 and

-It should be noted that the first order velocities $u_1$ and $v_1$ together with the above determined forces $f_z^{(1)} $, $f_r^{(1)} $ together with $R_1(z,t)$(determined in the next section) close the system in a consistent way.
+It should be noted that the first order velocities $u_1$ and $v_1$ together with the above determined forces $f_z^{(1)} $, $f_r^{(1)} $ together with $R_1(z,t)$ (determined in the next section) will close the problem in a consistent manner.